simurgh9/simurgh9.github.io/raw/blog/daydreams_to_research.md

 3. Two nickels is a dime so just one nickel.
 5. Four pence obviously.

 Eureka!
 3 quarters, 2 dimes, 1 nickel and 4 pence.
+If anyone carries
-If you carry these 10 coins, you'll make any change exactly!
+these 10 coins, they'll make any change exactly!

 Did that rabbit-hole-optimisation end there?
 Well, no. What you have read so far is a _sketch_ of a proof.
 A couple of days ago when I